A person cutting up a piece of freshly baked meat on a wooden cutting board.

 What is the Carnivore Diet?

-The Carnivore Diet is a highly restrictive of a low-carb diet that eliminates all plant-based foods and focuses exclusively on animal products.
-Its main principle is that human health can be optimized by consuming only meat, fish, eggs, and limited dairy, while cutting out fruits, vegetables, grains, and even processed foods.
+The Carnivore Diet is a highly restrictive, low-carb diet that eliminates all plant-based foods and focuses exclusively on animal products.
+In essence, its main principle is that human health can be optimized by consuming only meat, fish, eggs, and limited dairy, while cutting out fruits, vegetables, grains, and even processed foods.

 Foods to Eat on the Carnivore Diet